wely/DevCamp/HOL/node/02-modern-cloud-apps/README.md

     * `AZURE_STORAGE_ACCOUNT` is the name of the Azure Storage Account resource
     * `AZURE_STORAGE_ACCESS_KEY` is **key1** from the Access Keys blade
     * `AZURE_STORAGE_BLOB_CONTAINER` is the name of the container that will be used.
 Storage Accounts use containres to group sets of blobs together.
 For this demo let's use `images` as the Container name
+    * `AZURE_STORAGE_QUEUE` is the name of the queue that will be used to store new messages

     ```json
      "env": {